learn-co-curriculum/phase-0-pac-2-default-sequence-and-comments/README.md

 > sequence** or **default flow**: "every line, top to bottom, left to right as
 > ruled by order of operations."

 Using SELECTION statements we can make JavaScript "skip" over code if some Boolean _evaluation_ is (or is not) `true`.
 Using REPETITION statements, we can make JavaScript "stay put" on one line and do it over and over until some Boolean _evaluation_ is (or is not) `true`.
 The only way to make JavaScript "not see" a line without a Boolean _evaluation_ at play is to "hide" it from JavaScript using a _comment_.

-Be sure to "play along" with the examples below by keying in this code into [repl.it](https://repl.it/languages/javascript).
+Be sure to "play along" with the examples below in [replit][].
 We need to build comfort with working along with the lessons.

 ## Recognize the Comment Marker